Introduction

 Example code organization

-• main.rs: this is where we read the settings file from assets/settings.ron and create the client or server app depending on the passed CLI arguments.
+and create the client or server app depending on the passed CLI arguments.settings.rs

-• protocol.rs: here we define a shared protocol, which is basically the list of messages, components and inputs that can be sent between the client and server.
+: here we define a shared protocol, which is basically the list of messages, components and inputs that can be sent between the client and server.shared.rs

-• shared.rs: this is where we define shared behaviour between the client and server.
-For example some simulation logic (physics/movement) should be shared between the client and server.
+: this is where we define shared behaviour between the client and server.
+For example some simulation logic (physics/movement) should be shared between the client and server.client.rs

-• client.rs: this is where we define client-specific logic (input-handling, client-prediction, etc.)
+: this is where we define client-specific logic (input-handling, client-prediction, etc.)server.rs

 Defining a protocol